MorrisonCole/MorrisonCole/README.md

 ### Hello! 👋

-I'm a Software Engineer, Product Manager, and (occasional) Musician currently working in Tokyo.
+I'm a software Engineer, product manager, and (occasional) musician working in Tokyo.

 You can find out most things about me at [morrisoncole.co.uk](https://morrisoncole.co.uk/) 🙏